The Facilitator’s Manual Includes:

 An explanation on the parts of the armor

 Ten chapters, one per sessions, which cover the same information as the Facilitators manual but also leaves room for the participants to write in their answers to the questions.
-Each youth should have their own manual and be able to keep it upon completing the Maarifa curriculum.
+Each adolescent should have their own manual and be able to keep it upon completing the Maarifa curriculum.

 There are six parts to the Maarifa lesson, each part is represented by a different icon: